gab1618/seeker/README.md

 ## Seeker

-A git repository provider that indexes through your documents and send them to a vector database.
+A git repository provider that indexes through your documents and send them to a search-optimized database.
+In this case, the goal is to index it into an Elastic Search index.

 **Disclaimer**: as you can probably notice, this is still work in progress.
 Of all the features I planned, none of them are implemented yet, but you can always have fun looking at my messy code.